mikaelklingstam/homeassistant-public/documentation__version 1.3__Functions_And_Settings_1_3.md

 - Ensure HA1.3 behaviour is predictable and inspectable
 - Provide the backend structure for GUI views (Tasks 19–22)
 - Support future AI/optimizer logic

+## Using EV Charging Automations – Phase 1

+### Overview
+Phase 1 automates safe EV charging: it prefers cheap hours, obeys your peak-limit slider, and triggers a time-critical fallback if charging is running late.
+Manual overrides remain available, and **automatic charging currently works only when the EV mode is set to `cheap_only`.**

+### Required setup
+Before automations can run, confirm:
+- EV is plugged in and the Easee charger reports `awaiting_start` or `ready_to_charge`.
+- `input_boolean.ha1_automations_master_enable` = ON.
+- `input_boolean.ha1_ev_automation_enabled` = ON.
+- `input_select.ha1_ev_charging_mode` = `cheap_only`.
+- `input_number.ha1_peak_limit_kw` is set to match your tariff.
+- EV price threshold sliders are adjusted on the maintenance card:
+  - `input_number.ha1_ev_price_cheap_max`
+  - `input_number.ha1_ev_price_normal_max`
+  - `input_number.ha1_ev_price_expensive_max`

+### How to use the system
+1. Plug in the car as usual.
+2. Leave the EV mode on `cheap_only` (or switch to it).
+3. Ensure the master and EV automation toggles are ON.
+4. The system will start charging automatically when price and peak conditions are safe.
+It also pauses charging if the peak limit is breached.
+5. To charge immediately regardless of price, either enable `input_boolean.ha1_force_ev_charge_now` or switch to `manual` mode and start charging from the Easee app/dashboard.

+### EV charging modes
+- `off` – No automatic starts; use manual controls only.
+- `cheap_only` – Phase‑1 automation logic (cheap-preferring with fallback).
+- `balanced` – Placeholder for Phase 2 (currently behaves like manual).
+- `aggressive` – Placeholder for Phase 2 (currently behaves like manual).
+- `manual` – User controls charging fully; automation stays idle.

+### When sensors are unavailable
+- If `sensor.id4pro_charging_time_left` is unavailable, cheap-only starts still occur, but the time-critical fallback is disabled until the sensor recovers.
+- If `sensor.ha1_ev_cheap_hours_remaining_24h` is unavailable, the adaptive fallback is disabled so the system never guesses when it is unsure.

+### Tips for best results
+- Tune the EV price thresholds to reflect your comfort level and current market conditions.
+- Align the peak-limit slider with your actual tariff limit to avoid unnecessary stops.
+- Set a realistic “cheap” price—too low may delay charging until very late.
+- Let the vehicle “wake up” periodically so SOC and time-left data stay fresh.
+- Use “Force charge now” sparingly; turn it off when you want automations to resume control.

+### Where to view automation activity
+All events appear in **Activities (Logbook)**.
+Typical entries include:
+- “EV charging started (cheap price)”
+- “EV charging paused due to peak limit”
+- “EV charging started by adaptive fallback”

+This section completes the user-facing manual for EV Charging Automations – Phase 1.